 "This a no-bake recipe, so on a hot summer day you don't have to turn on the oven, other than to bake your crust.
 If using frozen blueberries, drain them and use juice instead of water." -- Elaine

-Let's celebrate with some top-rated recipes that show the blueberry's savory side.
+Now let's turn to some top-rated recipes that show off blueberry's savory side.
 In these match-ups with meat, the blueberry's sweet-tart flavor really stands out:

 "Smoky, spicy meats have been paired with sweet-and-sour, fruit-based sauces since we've had cooks, so that this combo works beautifully is no big surprise.
 And yes, other juicy fruit like peaches, or other berries will work nicely." -- Chef John

 "Amazing!
 The blueberry sauce was a perfect mix of sweet and sour, my family & I absolutely LOVED IT." -- Cait

 Tender pork roast with a sensational port and blueberry sauce.
 Chef John uses pork shoulder, which is less expensive and way more succulent than pork loin.
 He roasts the pork with shallots and rosemary sprigs and then makes a quick pan sauce with fresh blueberries, port wine, and chicken broth.
 See how it's done!

 - Roast Pork with Blueberry Port Sauce